-F. REPRESENTATION RIGHTS
+F. EMPLOYEE REPRESENTATION RIGHTS

-- An employee or group of employees shall have the right to be represented at all steps of the Grievance Procedure by one (1) person of the employee's or group of employees' choice.
-The chosen representative may be the grievant, one (1) member of the group in a group grievance, a Union representative or any other person of the grievant's choosing.
+1. An employee or group of employees shall have the right to be represented at all steps of the Grievance Procedure by one (1) person of the employee's or group of employees' choice.
+The chosen representative may be:

+- a. the grievant; - b. one (1) member of the group in a group grievance; - c. a Union representative; - d. or any other person of the grievant's choosing.

 In any event, representation is to be provided by one (1) person.

-However, a University employee who has been designated as managerial, supervisory or confidential by the University shall not represent any employee or group of employees at any step of the Grievance Procedure or in any activity or role provided for in the Grievance Procedure.
-Provided it does not interfere with operational needs, and with prior approval from his/her/their supervisor, one (1) additional Union representative may attend such grievance meetings on non paid release time.
-Should an additional employee representative attend a grievance meeting, it is expressly understood there shall be only one Union spokesperson. - 2.
+- 2. A University employee who has been designated as managerial, supervisory or confidential by the University shall not represent any employee or group of employees at any step of the Grievance Procedure or in any activity or role provided for in the Grievance Procedure. - 3.
+Provided it does not interfere with operational needs, and with prior approval from his/her their supervisor, one (1) additional Union representative may attend such grievance meetings on non paid release time.
+Should an additional employee representative attend a grievance meeting, it is expressly understood there shall be only one Union spokesperson. - 4.
 An employee or group of employees may choose a representative other than an AFSCME representative for purposes of grievance representation and adjustment.
-In the event the University is involved in the adjustment/resolution of a grievance from an employee or group of employees who are represented by themselves or by a representative other than an AFSCME representative: - a.
-The University shall provide AFSCME with a copy of the grievance and the proposed resolution thereto indicating the employee or employees have chosen a representative other than AFSCME.
+The adjustment/resolution of grievances presented absent AFSCME representation shall be consistent with the terms of this agreement.
+Within five (5) calendar days of the University's grievance decision, the University shall provide a copy of the decision to AFSCME. - 5.
+In the event the University is involved in the settlement of a grievance from an employee or group of employees who are represented by themselves or by a representative other than an AFSCME representative: - a.
+The University shall provide AFSCME with a copy of the grievance and the proposed settlement, if any, thereto indicating the employee or employees have chosen a representative other than AFSCME.
 Proof of Service shall accompany such notification. - b.
-AFSCME shall have ten (10) calendar days from the date of issuance of such copy within which to comment in writing on the proposed resolution. - c.
-The employer shall not implement the proposed resolution of the grievance until timely receipt and review of AFSCME's written comments, if any. - d.
-The adjustment/resolution of grievances presented absent AFSCME representation shall be consistent with the terms of this Agreement.
+AFSCME shall have ten (10) calendar days from the date of issuance of such copy within which to comment in writing on the proposed settlement. - c.
+The employer shall not implement the proposed settlement of the grievance until timely receipt and review of AFSCME's written comments, if any.